Nonsurgical treatment options for myelopathy

 - Soft collars, which can help limit motion and protect the muscles in the neck (for patients whose myelopathy has developed in the cervical, or upper, portion of their spine)

 - Therapeutic massage to relax tense muscles and connective tissue

 When surgery becomes necessary

-Although these non-surgical methods may be able to help provide temporary symptom relief, they aren’t designed to address the underlying cause of the symptoms.
-For moderate to several myelopathy, surgery may eventually be necessary.
-Myelopathy surgeries are intended to alleviate the pressure that’s being placed on the spinal cord while creating more room for the various components of the spine; specific procedures include laminectomies and minimally invasive fusions.
-If several weeks of non-surgical treatment don’t provide adequate results, patients may wish to meet with an orthopedic surgeon or neurosurgeon to discuss their options for surgical decompression.
+Although these nonsurgical methods may be able to help provide temporary symptom relief, they aren’t designed to address the underlying cause of the symptoms.
+For moderate to severe myelopathy, surgery may eventually be necessary for lasting relief.
+Myelopathy surgeries are intended to relieve the pressure being placed on the spinal cord by removing the displaced spinal anatomy, such as herniated disc material or a bone spur.
+If several weeks of nonsurgical treatment don’t provide the relief necessary for a good quality of life, patients may wish to meet with an orthopedic surgeon or neurosurgeon to discuss their options for surgical decompression.

 If you are being recommended to undergo spine surgery, contact Laser Spine Institute to learn more about the benefits of our minimally invasive outpatient procedures.
 We are the leaders in minimally invasive spine surgery and have helped more than 75,000 patients find relief since 2005.